Blooket000/Gimkit-Hacks/README.md

   - Use the powerups on yourself or others
 - Buy & Apply Themes
   - Buy specific or all themes and apply them
+- **Hidden Mode** - Show Balance
+  - Creates a widget on the screen displaying your balance

 </details>
 <details>